overhide/overhide-widgets/README.md

 5. add an [overhide-hub](#overhide-hub) component to your DOM or [initialize programatically](#setting-the-overhide-hub-programatically)

-   - configure the *id* attribute if other components will de-reference this hub via their *hubId* attribtues, otherwise you will call the *setHub(..)* explicitly on each of those components from script
+   - assign an *id* attribute to the hub if other components will de-reference this hub via their *hubId* attribtues; otherwise, call the *setHub(..)* explicitly on each of those components from script
    - configure the *token* attribute or *apiKey* (see [Enabling with Token](#enabling-with-token))
    - specify the *isTest* attribute if this is a testnet application, otherwise leave it out